deroneriksson/python-wsi-preprocessing/docs/index.md

 ### Contrast

-For an image, suppose we have a histogram of the number of pixels (y-axis) plotted against the range of possible pixel values (x-axis, 0 to 255).
+For an image, suppose we have a histogram of the number of pixels (intensity on y-axis) plotted against the range of possible pixel values (x-axis, 0 to 255).
 Contrast is a measure of the difference in intensities.
 An image with low contrast is typically dull and details are not clearly seen visually.
 An image with high contrast is typically sharp and details can clearly be discerned.
 Increasing the contrast in an image can be used to bring out various details